 Daily alignment with communitarian core principles & practices

 From the second year of association and beyond, communitarians begin to integrate demonstrations of the recognition that consciousness of what is morally right becomes the foundation and driver of our thoughts, words and deeds.
 In this light, those committed to living by the principles and practice of ‘Liberated Love’ that manifests as practical demonstration of sharing all with all, understand that shared core values are in actual fact, the moral compass which provides direction for how we live our lives in peace and sustained ‘common wealth’ secure prosperity.

 It is for this reason that communitarians make a concerted effort each and every day to keep forefront of their minds, the critical awareness that our shared core values must in practical ways, align with knowledge and practice of consciously evolved ethics.

 As those who practice daily ‘Alignment’ first thing in the morning and last thing at night, attest, this personal progression technique provides abundant fuel for the generation of progressive thoughts and intelligent reasoned emotions, as well as, productive behaviours.
-Through daily observance of ‘Alignment’ with communitarian values, communitarians come to realise that commitment to the practice is essential to realising increased personal and relational peace and happiness, along with positive experiences, and, ultimately, achieving personal refinement that leads to sustained social harmony.
+Through daily observance of ‘Alignment’ with the values of ‘love-in-action’, communitarians come to realise that commitment to the practice is essential to realising increased personal and relational peace and happiness, along with positive experiences, and, ultimately, achieving personal refinement that leads to sustained social harmony.

 Through participation in the weekly Gestalt Provings, communitarians receive the knowledge and tools to integrate the core values of evolved liberated love and lifestyle through learning to consciously discern and choose positive, healthy and productive life experiences and social conditions as well as engage in and consume constructive content, events and ideas.